Hamming Code Calculator: Unlock Error Detection Made Easy

 • Error Localization: Pinpoints the position of errors for correction.

-• Hamming Distance: Measures the minimum number of changes needed to convert one binary sequence into another, critical for detecting and correcting errors.
+• The Hamming Distance determines the minimum number of required transformations that turn one binary sequence into another because it detects and corrects errors.

 These features make Hamming Codes essential in modern technology, from binary messages to memory storage systems.